red-bin/wc_fun/README.md

     parallel -- on master machine

 ##Advantages:
     Natural bottleneck limiting
+    Takes multiple files
     Relatively modular
     Less interaction with parallel!
     mawk is very, very fast.

 ##Disadvantages

     Ssh is slooow.

-Settings are defaulted to some pretty decently sane ones.
-This is on my laptop to a server on my local network, so the settings might need to be tweaked elsewhere.

-ssh keys can be a pain

-Uses mawk - if needed, this can be changed to awk.
+Create an ssh config for just this to use a different cypher if security doesn't matter.
+    Settings might need work.
+These were the best for my laptop which hosted the file. ssh keys.
+    The requirements are a little annoying, but they should be in most distros' repos.

+###Test file
 ```
 $ ls -lrth A50462_TcktsIssdSince2009.txt
 -rw-r--r-- 1 matt matt 2.1G Mar 15 02:36 A50462_TcktsIssdSince2009.txt
 ```

-##My normal way without (much) parallelism:
+###My normal way without (much) parallelism:
 ```
 $ time tr '[:upper:]' '[:lower:]' < ~/A50462_TcktsIssdSince2009.txt | sed -r 's/[^A-Za-z0-9]+/\n/g'  | grep . | sort --parallel=2 | uniq -c | sort -nr --parallel=2 | head -4
 16163337 il